Skip to Content

 You can also transfer the pattern with carbon tracing paper.
 To transfer a design using transfer paper, lay the fabric face-up on a hard surface.
 Center the transfer paper over the fabric, with the waxy side down, and place the pattern on top of the transfer paper.

-Transfer the design to the fabric by tracing the lines with a ball-point pen.
+Transfer the design to the fabric by tracing the lines with a ballpoint pen.
 Be sure to press hard enough with the pen to transfer the design to the fabric through the layers of paper.

 How to Make a Punch Needle Wall Hanging